Home ยป Recipes ยป dessert

 Instructions

-• Chop the pecans and place them in a small bowl or on a plate.
+• Place the chopped pecans in a small bowl or on a plate.
 Press the tops of the rolled dough into the pecan pieces.

 Notes